alan-turing-institute/autoemulate/CONTRIBUTING.md

 ## How to Contribute

 We welcome contributions of all kinds, be it code, documentation, or community engagement.
-We encourage you to read through the following sections to learn more about how you can contribute to
+We encourage you to read through the following sections to learn more about how you can contribute to the package.

+We are always interested in adding more sampling/experimental design strategies (see https://github.com/alan-turing-institute/autoemulate/issues/6) and more simulation data packages (see https://github.com/alan-turing-institute/autoemulate/issues/4).

 ## How to Submit Changes